Supersymmetry and Quantum Computation: Supplemental Material

-Consider a supersymmetric operator of the form $\cO=e^{\mu J}$ where $J=J^{\dagger}$ is a Hermitian supersymmetric operator, $[\cQ,J]=0$, and $\mu>0$.
-Note that the supersymmetry algebra implies $[J,H]=0$ and thus $J$ is a symmetry of the system with $\mu$ the associated chemical potential.
-One can define the generalized Witten index, \equ{ Z_{\text{P}}[\mu]\equiv\, \text{Tr}_{\cH}\left[ (-1)^{F}e^{\mu J} \right]\,. } One can see that this quantity receives contributions only from $\cQ$-closed states.
-Thus, \eqref{genWA} is a generating function counting (with signs) the number of $\cQ$-closed states with a given quantum number $J$, $Z_{\text{P}}[\mu]=\sum_{\{\ket{s}|\cQ\ket{s}=0\}}\(n_{J}^{B}-n_{J}^{F}\)e^{\mu J}$.
-As already noted we do not expect the existence of an efficient algorithm, classical or quantum, computing this.
-Indeed, the special case $J=H$ corresponds to the Witten index, which is $\#\P$-complete.
-We therefore focus on developing an approximation and define the following problem: \begin{prob}[\sc Generalized Witten Index-additive] Given a supercharge $\cQ$ acting on $N$ qubits, a Hermitian supersymmetric operator $J$, bounded below by $\lambda$, and two numbers $\epsilon>0$ and $1/2<c<1$, output a number $\hat Z_{\text{P}}$ such that \equ{ \abs{\hat Z_{\text{P}}-\frac{1}{2^{N}e^{\lambda \mu}}Z_{\text{P}}[\mu]} \leq \epsilon \,, } with probability greater than $c$. \end{prob} This is very closely related to the partition function problem defined in \cite{fern2008entanglement}, with some subtle differences.
+with probability greater than $c$. \end{prob} This is very closely related to the partition function problem defined in \cite{fern2008entanglement}, with some subtle differences.
 The first is the presence of $(-1)^{F}$, whose role is to impose periodic boundary conditions for fermions (as opposed to the more standard antiperiodic boundary conditions), and the second is that the trace is not carried over the full space of computational states but over the subspace $\cH \subseteq \(\Bbb C^{2}\)^{\otimes {N}}$ which can, in general, be hard to find.
 We now show how these differences can be overcome in the case of the fermion hard-core model, showing that the algorithms of \cite{chowdhury2019computing} can be easily adapted to providing an additive approximation to \eqref{genWA}.